kibook/s1kd-tools/tools/s1kd-validate/README.md

   - \-s, --schema \<path\>
     Validate the objects against the specified schema, rather than the one that they reference.

+  - \-T, --summary
+    Print a summary of the validation after it completes, including statistics on the number of documents that passed/failed.

   - \-v, --verbose
     Verbose mode.
 Success/failure will be explicitly reported on top of